-Doing business in Scotland
+Doing Business in Scotland | Navigating Business Culture

 Scotland, nestled in the northern part of the United Kingdom, boasts a diverse landscape covering about 30,000 square miles.
 To the south, it shares a border with England, while to the east, west and north, the country is surrounded by the Atlantic Ocean and the North Sea.
 The breathtaking Highlands, historic castles, and vibrant cities like Edinburgh and Glasgow contribute to Scotland's rich cultural tapestry.